‘The Young And The Restless’ Star Eric Braeden And Viewers Remember Kristoff St. John After Classic Episode

 “How I wish #KristoffStJohn were here.
 I would loved to have had a watch party with him and @victoriarowell about this episode.
 I should have said something to Vicki about before today.
 Maybe she would have participated,” tweeted another viewer.

-Last April, the number one rated CBS Daytime drama honored the actor and Neil with a three-day sendoff after his February passing.
+Last April, the CBS daytime drama honored the actor and the character with a three-day sendoff after his February passing.
 Rowell returned to the sudser as part of that remembrance, and she also appeared on The Talk, and other talk shows to discuss her friendship with the late actor.